 The Gardener’s Cottage provided housing for the farmer and his family and the garage had an apartment used as chauffeur’s quarters.

 What you see on display at Applewood today is the same furniture used by the family.
 The majority of the furnishings were chosen by C.S.’s first wife, Ethel.
-Her brother, who was the architect of Applewood, would also frequently pick out furnishings that he thought would fit the design.
+C.S.’s brother-in-law, Herbert Davis, who was the architect of Applewood, would also frequently pick out furnishings that he thought would fit the design.

 While some of their contemporaries collected art as investments, C.S. and Ruth, his fourth wife, appreciated art in all of its forms and collected items they loved.
 The house is adorned with paintings and sculptures primarily from American and European artists.